jeffreyadams/atlasofliegroups-docs/tutorial/video_4A/general_reps_sp4r.rst

    Value: [ 0, 1 ]/1
    atlas>

-And ``lambda`` has to do with the restriction of the infinitesimal character to the compact part of the Cartan subgroup.
+And ``lambda`` has to do with the restriction to the compact part of the Cartan subgroup of the infinitesimal character.

 Cuspidal Data
 ---------------